gregdan3/gregdan3.github.io/pages/toki-pona/sona/open.md

 #### Lesson Notes

-Everything in the **Overview** section will use exclusively words from previous lessons unless I say otherwise, or you're in the first lesson.
+Everything in the **Overview** section will use as few words from previous lessons as possible, excepting the first lesson and lessons about collections of important words.

 The definitions for words are examples, not comprehensive.
 The same goes for exercise translations.
 Words can refer to more than the examples, and be used in more ways than appear in the exercises.